Do you want to learn if testosterone replacement therapy causes hair loo or is it a myth? Read further to find out!

 Testosterone and Hair Loss

 This is a natural fact that “hairline got higher and higher in most of the men after age 30”.
 And after their 50s, 85% of men experience male pattern baldness (MPB) and hair thinning.
-So this is just a myth that baldness is caused by high testosterone because this is the age that is one of its key reasons.
+So this is just a myth that baldness is caused by high testosterone because this is age which is one of its key reasons.

 There are many other factors behind baldness or hair loss and there are no researches that confirm that baldness and testosterone are somehow interconnected.
 We have tried our best to solve your problem and we are sure that all your fears will disappear after reading this article.